header Photo by Michael Bowden / School Gig

 “By extending this conversation into our communities, UCLA is putting inclusivity into practice.
 These younger, and in this case elder, generations of artists have much to teach us.
 Their perspectives and creativity are paramount as we make sense of the world we are living in and seek ways to address the challenges ahead,” said Kevin Kane, director of VAPAE.

-Learn more about the 10 Questions/VAPAE partnership, view the extraordinary responses from our five partner cohorts, and consider feedback from the community leaders who played key roles in producing this work when you click here to read the full article.
+Learn more about the 10 Questions/VAPAE partnership, view the extraordinary responses from our five partner cohorts, and consider feedback from the community leaders who played key roles in producing this work.

 —Raymundo Baltazar, community engagement coordinator for UCLA Arts’ Visual and Performing Arts Education (VAPAE) program